 Chapter 7 bankruptcy filings are typically reported on your Georgia credit report for ten years.
 That’s a long period, but it’s not indefinite.
 Furthermore, discharged obligations, such as credit card accounts, go off significantly sooner.
-Additionally, most new lenders just look at the latest six months or so of credit history.
+Additionally, most new lenders look at the latest six months of credit history.

 Finally, while filing for bankruptcy is a major black mark, it is preferable to repossession, foreclosure, and other negative entries.
 Debtors who file for bankruptcy do anything to gain control of their debt difficulties.
 Even in a Chapter 7 bankruptcy, debt payback is frequently required.
 Repossession and foreclosure entries show that the debtor resigned.